 Here’s a selection of tools that can remap keyboard keys so you don’t have to run 3rd party utilities or edit the registry yourself.
 Do note that these tools WILL NOT allow you to create hotkeys or multiple function macro keys such as launching programs or inputting text etc, they simply map 1 key on a keyboard to another or create different layouts of the standard keys.
 Also laptop Fn or Function keys cannot be mapped because they are in most cases hard coded into the keyboard and don’t actually represent a physical key press.

-KeyTweak is a simple tool to map one key to another and there are a few ways the program offers to help you do it.
+KeyTweak is a simple tool to remap keys on your keyboard and there are a few ways the program offers to help you do it.
 It has a Full Teach Mode where you click the button to begin and just press the from key and then the key you want to map to, then click the Remap #1 to #2 button.
 There is also a Half Teach Mode which differs from full teach by offering a drop down list of available keys for you to remap to.

 The 3rd way is by using the virtual keyboard in the main window to click on the key to change and then select the new mapping from the drop down below.
 This also gives you the options of quickly disabling a key and making use of any special keys your keyboard has such as media or internet keys.
 The keyboard itself might be slightly confusing for some as it lists the scancode numbers for the keys and not the actual characters.
 Click Apply when you’re done and reboot or log off.